-There is an outbreak of hepatitis A among adults in Washtenaw and other Michigan counties.
+There is has been an ongoing outbreak of hepatitis A among adults in Washtenaw and other Michigan counties.
 The hepatitis A vaccine is extremely effective at preventing infection, but the majority of Washtenaw adults have not been vaccinated.
 Vaccination and good handwashing can prevent the spread of illness.